Katukiii/Minecraft-biome-lights/README.md

   - Biome name (e.g. crimson forest)
   - Distance (422 blocks)
   - Last scanned time
-LED strip updates based on the closest biome with unique effects and colors.
+LED strip updates based on the closest biome with colors.

-## 🎨 Example Biome Colors
 Forest is green, desert is yellow, ocean is blue, and so on.